Ancient Origins IRAQ Tour

 Print

-Poseidon, god of the Mediterranean Sea
+Poseidon, god of the Mediterranean Sea.
+Source: Luke / Adobe Stock

-Poseidon’s Wrath - The Scourge of the Sea Peoples
+Poseidon’s Wrath: The Scourge of the Sea Peoples

 The Late Bronze Age

-The Late Bronze Age was a marked prosperous era.
-One only has to visit the enormous palace-temple complex at Knossos (Crete), the fortified royal settlement at Mycenae (Greek Peloponnese), the magnificent Hittite capital of Hattusa (northern Turkey); the bustling near-eastern Mediterranean sea ports of Ugarit, (Syria) Byblos, Sidon and Tyre (Lebanon); the wealthy Mesopotamian cities located on the fertile banks of the Tigris and the Euphrates, such as Nippur, Ur, Lagash and Babylon; (Iran and Iraq); down to the royal residences of Memphis, Akhentaten and Thebes along the Nile (Egypt), to realize they all flourished and benefitted from trade.
-Hugging Poseidon’s Mediterranean coastline merchant ships traded in tin from what is today England, copper from Cyprus, Turkey and the fertile crescent, glass, cedar and incense from the Levant, lapis from north of the Indus valley, gold from Egypt and ivory from Africa.
-But wealth breeds envy, which leads to war and Ares challenged Poseidon’s supremacy.
+The Late Bronze Age was a prosperous era.
+One only has to visit the enormous palace-temple complex at Knossos (Crete), the fortified royal settlement at Mycenae (Greek Peloponnese), the magnificent Hittite capital of Hattusa (northern Turkey); the bustling near-eastern Mediterranean sea ports of Ugarit (Syria); Byblos, Sidon, and Tyre (Lebanon); the wealthy Mesopotamian cities located on the fertile banks of the Tigris and the Euphrates, such as Nippur, Ur, Lagash, and Babylon (Iran and Iraq); down to the royal residences of Memphis, Amarna, and Thebes along the Nile (Egypt), to realize they all flourished and benefitted from trade.

 Become a member to read more OR login here